-<IONA installation directory>\bin\registerns12.bat
+<Orbix installation directory>\bin\registerns12.bat

-(Automatic launch should occur when you run one of the utilities for OrbixNames, 1s ns for example, or when you run a client or server that tries to use the Naming Service.)
+(Automatic launch should occur when you run one of the utilities for OrbixNames-for example, 1s ns-or when you run a client or server that tries to use the Naming Service.)

-An error like this appears in the window for the Orbix Java daemon (orbixdj):

-Can't find class java.lang.NoClassDefFoundError.
+The following error appears in the window for the Orbix Java daemon (orbixdj): Can't find class java.lang.NoClassDefFoundError.